Dogs with high prey drive aren’t always fun to take for wilderness walks.

 The first step to most major behavioral problems is management.
 If Konrad is allowed to go outside and chase squirrels or catch bunnies, that’s rewarding for him.
 We need to reduce Konrad’s ability to practice the predatory sequence.
 While it doesn’t sound like the issue with Konrad, this means implementing rules like:

-- Leashed walks only
+- Leashed walks only.

-- Supervision only in the backyard
+- Supervised time in the backyard.

 - Basically, no free access to prey animals.